slamcore/slamcore-ros2-docker/README.md

 ```shell
 docker run --rm -it ros:foxy bash
 ```
-and then within that docker run commands such as:
+and then within that docker container run commands such as:

 ```shell
 ros2 topic list